Educational Benefits of Aquarium Care for Kids

 - Tanks must be kept free of algae.
 Excessive algae growth is a sign that something is wrong in your tank, but even well-kept tanks will grow some algae.
 Often, it must be removed physically using an algae scraper.

 - Fish tanks must be kept clean.
 Once a month the filter, gravel and all of the décor should be give a once-over to make eliminate any accumulated debris and waste.

 Aquarium Care for the Whole Family

 When the whole family participates in caring for a fish tank, everyone benefits.
 If your children are bugging you to set up a tank but you have no idea where to start, take it as a chance for everyone to learn something new.
-Expecting a child to do all of the research necessary for proper aquarium care is probably unrealistic, so taking the journey with them is tremendously helpful.
+Expecting a child to do all of the research necessary for proper aquarium setup and care is probably unrealistic, so taking the journey with them is tremendously helpful.

 For kids, the guilt of losing a pet under their care can be heartbreaking and potentially drive them to quit the hobby altogether.
 By sharing the burden and the benefits of aquarium care with their parents, kids are less likely to become frustrated when bad things happen.